antwon99/reasonbot/README.md

 1. **Listener** – Monitors for @mentions of `@ReasonBot`
 2. **Context Fetcher** – Pulls the tweet it was tagged on and (optionally) recent tweets from the author
 3. **Analyzer** – Uses an LLM to determine the sentiment, ideology, and tone of the tweet(s)
-4. **Replier** – Generates a strategic response using templates, cause-effect loops, or tone disarmament
+4. **Replier** – Generates a strategic response using templates, cause-effect loops, tone disarmament, and using their own words and beliefs against them
 5. **Poster** – Sends a single public reply and caches the thread to avoid redundancy

 ---